iyobo/awesome-nodejs/readme.md

 - [KeystoneJS](http://keystonejs.com) - CMS and web application platform built on Express and MongoDB.
 - [Apostrophe2](http://apostrophenow.org) - Content management system with an emphasis on intuitive front end content editing and administration built on Express and MongoDB.
-- [JollofJS](http://jollofjs.com) - Solid CMS and web application platform based on KoaJS (+ async/await).
-Comes with a data abstraction engine that currently supports MongoDB (more to DB adapters promised).
+- [JollofJS](http://jollofjs.com) - CMS and Modern MVC framework based on KoaJS (+ async/await) with an emphasis on data abstraction, making it possible to support several datasources per model (MongoDB included).

 ### Forum